techgaun/ex_gecko/README.md

 ### Datasets

 This SDK takes advantage of a new API provided by GeckoBoard, which allows for much easier data manipulation and charting.
 By creating an adapter (see below), we can interact with a variety of services, and transform them to a simple format that we can send to the datasets api.
 This will then allow us to create any charts.
-An example of this can be seen on BrighterLink's public [geckoboard](https://brighterlink.geckoboard.com/loop/777165AF8CFDA675)
+An example of this can be seen on BrighterLink's public [geckoboard](https://brighterlink.geckoboard.com/loop/777165AF8CFDA675).

+There are number of datasets available right now.
+You can read more about our datasets [here](datasets/README.md)

 ### Adapters